 All students must demonstrate competence in at least two languages relevant to their research.
 Students whose primary language is English must demonstrate competency in Spanish, Korean, French, or German.
 Students must also demonstrate competency in either an additional research language or an empirical research method appropriate to their proposed dissertation topic.
 This language or empirical research method is chosen in consultation with the student's academic advisor, and is in addition to the required research methods seminar.
 The language requirements must be met before making application for qualifying examinations.
-The research languages and methods requirements are met by examination or by taking an approved course.
+The research languages and methods requirements are met by examination or by taking an approved course for academic credit and for a letter grade.
+All language examinations can only take place during the Fall and Spring semesters.
 Courses taken to meet the research language or empirical research method requirements cannot be counted toward the academic units required for the degree program.
-Because it is a survey course, IS4022, Research Methods in Practical Theology, cannot be used to meet the requirement of a course in an empirical research method.
+Because it is a survey course, TIS4022, Research Methods in Practical Theology, cannot be used to meet the requirement of a course in an empirical research method.